taras-d/images-grid/README.md

 # photo-grid
-Display photos in grid view
+Display first 5 photos in grid view.<br>
+Rest of photos can be view in modal box.
 ```
  _____________________________
 |         |         |         |